a1k0n/tetris-dcpu16/BUGS.md

 ### llvm-dcpu16 <-> binutils-dcpu16 interaction bugs
  - weak sections (e.g. from C++ inline instantiations) don't work
    workaround: avoid generating them by using anonymous namespaces
+ - jump tables for switch statements generate lowercase "pc" in "SET pc, ...", which generates a reference to the symbol "pc" instead of the PC register.